 A: Florida operates under a “pure comparative fault” system, in which a victim’s level of negligence is not a bar to recover for their injuries.
 In medical malpractice cases, this can apply when the victim’s own failure to exercise reasonable care actually played a role in causing or contributing to their injuries, or the extent of those injuries.

 The defendant can argue that the victim’s own actions were a factor in the worsening of his or her health condition.
-For example, if the plaintiff missed a series of doctor’s appointments or failed to consult with a specialist after being instructed to do so, this could be ruled as contributory fault.
+For example, if the plaintiff missed a series of doctor’s appointments or failed to consult with a specialist after being instructed to do so, this could be ruled as a contributory fault.
 However, Florida law states that while this can reduce the damages recovered, it will not eliminate it.
 For instance, if a jury found that the defendant was 20% at-fault for their injuries, they would still be able to recover 80% of their damages from the other party.